 This was un-Jossed in the series final when the nature of the alternate timeline was revealed.
 The Stable Time Loop was not confirmed though.

-Season 6 of Charmed reveals that Piper and Leo's son Wyatt is destined to become the most evil male witch ever.
+Season 6 reveals that Piper and Leo's son Wyatt is destined to become the most evil male witch ever.
 This leads Gideon, headmaster of the Magic Academy, to try and prevent it by killing Wyatt as an infant.
-As it turns out, however, Wyatt will fight him off, but the psychological trauma of Gideon's attempts to kill him that will drive Wyatt to evil.
+As it turns out, however, Wyatt will fight him off, but the psychological trauma of Gideon's attempts to kill him is exactly what turned Wyatt evil to begin with.
 Leo ultimately breaks the cycle by killing Gideon.

 In The Outer Limits, a scientist invents a Time Machine, which he uses to travel several days into the future.
 There, he sees his wife, who has been shot.
 When he returns to his own time, he desperately tries to convince everyone that he really did travel to the future, only to have everyone think him crazy (doesn't help that the time shift apparently has some nasty side effects, such as actually turning him crazy).
 In the end, he ends up accidentally shooting his wife while trying to stop her from leaving him.
 In a twist, he decides to prevent her death by ensuring that they never meet in the first place, so he travels back to the day they met and shoot his younger self.
 Both versions of him die.
 Unfortunately, fate doesn't like to be cheated - his future wife was planning on killing herself that day, and only meeting his past self kept her from taking the pills.

 Happens in Home and Away when Miles is told by a young and apparently psychic girl who was either a hallucination or a ghost that only he could see that he will die if he falls asleep.
 He spends several days not sleeping, eventually collapsing from exhaustion on his desk.
 If he hadn't been woken up a few minutes later and walked away from his desk, he would have been decapitated by a falling ceiling fan.